rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 ## Final thoughts and summary

-We can learn a think or two about programming if we think about it as an empirical process.
+We can learn a thing or two about programming if we think about it as an empirical process.
 We can learn a thing or two about the empirical process itself if we examine programming as a case study.
-We done a little bit of both in this post.
+We did a little bit of both in this post.

 This and the previous ([_add_blank_target Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)) post were high level rants about topics that have changed how I think about programming.
 Both looked at the programming from outside and considered the human factor.
 Both were fundamentally about simplicity: an ability to put the code in my head so I can work on it.

 But this post was also about the human factor.
 We have looked at programmers as individuals interested in either the empirical or the deductive.
 Can you place yourself into one of these camps?
 Can you place your coworkers?
 This is not always easy, sometimes the placement will depend on the situation.
 I hope I have convinced you that understanding these mindsets is helpful.
 IMO, it provides extra context when interacting with others and a mirror.
 This post presented my honest opinions, these are not scientific claims, just opinions.

+This post has argued for more formalism in programming.
+Formal computation properties are laws that everyone expects to hold but most refuse to consider (at least this is what I have been _observing_).
+I have argued that lack of formalism can be costly and unpragmatic.

 The odd discourse between formal and empirical is not unique to programming.
 I still remember a few jokes about "a mathematician, a physicist, a chemist, ...".